 Indications and Usage

-Brentuximab vedotin is FDA approved for the treatment of patients with:
+Brentuximab vedotin is FDA approved for the treatment of adult patients with:

 - Classical Hodgkin lymphoma (HL) after failure of autologous hematopoietic stem cell transplantation (auto-HSCT) or after failure of at least two prior multi-agent chemotherapy regimens in patients who are not auto-HSCT candidates